 • Napolitano says that members of Congress infringe on Constitutional rights because they fail to recognize its basis.
 “They reject Jefferson’s argument, in the Declaration of Independence, that our rights come from our Creator, therefore they’re natural rights, therefore they can’t be legislated away,” Napolitano says.
 “They think they can legislate on any activity, regulate any behavior, tax any person or thing, as long as the politics will let them survive.
 They’re wrong, and with this healthcare legislation, they may be proven wrong, in a very direct and in-your-face way.”

-Tags: Bailouts, Budget and Tax Policy, Constitution, Corporatism, Corruption, Elections, Fascism, Government subsidies, Healthcare, Insurance, Law, Liberty, Media, Morality, Natural Law, Personal Liberty, Politics, Presidential Power, Regulation, Social Security, Socialism, Taxation, The State, Video, Welfare
+Tags: Bailouts, Budget and Tax Policy, Cadillac tax, Constitution, Cornhusker Kickback, Corporatism, Corruption, Elections, Fascism, Gatorade Exception, Government subsidies, Healthcare, Insurance, Jim Clyburn, Law, Liberty, Louisiana Purchase, Media, Morality, Natural Law, Newsmax, Obama, Personal Liberty, Politics, Presidential Power, Regulation, Social Security, Socialism, Taxation, The State, Video, Welfare